Du-Brisingr-Arget/arget/README.md

 # Arget
-An aur helper that installs packages the standard way using makepkg -sirc
+An aur helper that installs packages the standard way using makepkg -sirc => as if you were building and installing the packages yourself!

 Arget can install/upgrade multiple packages at once.